Generalized chip firing and critical groups of arithmetical structures on trees: Arithmetical structures on trees with prescribed critical groups

-We also record the following special case of Theorem~\ref{thm:constructgroups} that follows when $\beta=0$. \begin{corollary} Let $T$ be a finite tree.
+We also record a special case of Theorem~\ref{thm:constructgroups} that follows when $\beta=0$. \begin{corollary} Let $T$ be a finite tree.
 If $\mathcal{G}$ is a finite abelian group with at most $\ell(T)-2$ invariant factors, then there is an arithmetical structure on a subdivision of~$T$ whose critical group is~$\mathcal{G}$. \end{corollary}